waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mistake:** I incorrectly identified the NPC at (5,4) as Professor Elm.
 This was his son.
 - **Correction:** Professor Elm is the NPC located at (1,4).
 - **New Plan:** I must interact with the NPC at (1,4) to receive a starter Pokémon.
 The best position to interact from is likely (2,3).

+## Current Puzzle: Obtaining a Starter Pokémon (Impasse)
+- **Agent Hypotheses:**
+  1. **Sequence Interaction:** Talk to Elm -> Interact with middle Poké Ball -> Talk to Elm again.
+  2. **Time-Gated Event:** Stand in front of the middle Poké Ball and wait for 30 seconds.
+  3. **Menu Trigger:** Stand in front of Elm, open the menu, and view the Trainer Card.
+  4. **Exit/Re-enter Trigger:** Attempt to leave the lab.
+If stopped, return to Elm.
+If successful, re-enter immediately.
+  5. **Thematic Trigger:** Face the window behind Elm's desk and wait for a minute.
+  6. **Save Trigger:** Interact with the PC and save the game.

+- **Current Plan:** Test Hypothesis 1.